Readme

 Documentation

-For further details on how docs-ci
+For further details on how docs-ci works read the pipeline diagram.

 Deployment

-is deployed as into two environments, with ocurrent-deployer.
+ocaml-docs-ci is deployed as into two environments, with ocurrent-deployer.
 The application is deployed as a series of Docker containers from a git branch.

 Environments:

-Environment | www | pipeline | git branch | data |
+Environment www pipeline git branch data voodoo branch

-Production | https://ocaml.org | https://docs.ci.ocaml.org | live | https://docs-data.ocaml.org/ |
+Production https://ocaml.org https://docs.ci.ocaml.org live http://docs-data.ocaml.org main

 OAuth integration provided by GitHub OAuth Apps hosted under the OCurrent organisation.
 See https://github.com/organizations/ocurrent/settings/applications

-Contact @tmcgilchrist or @mtelevers if you need access or have questions.
+The infrastructure for ocaml-docs-ci is managed via Ansible.
+Contact @tmcgilchrist or @mtelvers if you need access or have questions.

-To deploy a new version of docs-ci
+To deploy a new version of docs-ci:

-- Create a PR and wait for the GH Checks to run (ocaml-ci compiles the code and ocurrent-deployer checks it can build the Dockerfiles for the project)
+1. Create a PR and wait for the GH Checks to run (ocaml-ci compiles the code and ocurrent-deployer checks it can build the Dockerfiles for the project)

-exercising extra caution as it could impact the live ocaml.org service.
+Follow a similar process for live exercising extra caution as it could impact the live ocaml.org service.

 Remote API